gabeklein/expressive-mvc/README.md

       }, 1000)
   }

-  /* JSDocs on the Controller class will provide yours with useful hints,
+  /* JSDocs on the Controller class will also provide descriptors and
-   * making it easier to avoid weird behavior due to collisions. */ willUnmount(){
+   * autocomplete, making it easier to avoid weird behavior over typos. */ willUnmount(){
     clearInterval(this.interval)
   }